2024 Benjamin Franklin Transatlantic Fellows (BFTF) program

 - How much money will participants need to bring for the program?
-The U.S. Government will cover all basic costs of an individual’s participation in the U.S.-based exchange.
+The Department of State will cover all basic costs of an individual’s participation in the U.S.-based exchange.
 Generally, the host institution will provide meals through a combination of a cafeteria meal plan and a pre-loaded debit card for use at local restaurants.
 Information on housing and meal arrangements will be provided by the host institution prior to the start of the program.
 Participants should not expect to receive any spending money from the program.
 Participants should bring their own spending money if they wish to purchase souvenirs or other items during their time in the United States.

 - Does an applicant who will be older than 18 years of age at the program require guardian’s approval?
 Yes.
 If an applicant is younger than 18 years of age at the time of submitting the application, they need to obtain approval from their legal guardian.